arnabdey73/resume/arnab-dey-cv-main.md

 LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/arnabdey73/)\
 GitHub: [GitHub Profile](https://github.com/arnabdey73)

-## Summary
+## Professional Summary

-Senior Cloud DevOps Engineer with 8+ years of experience in public cloud environments (14+ years in IT).
+An accomplished Senior Cloud DevOps Engineer with 8+ years of experience in public cloud environments (14+ years in IT).
 Proven expertise in optimizing CI/CD pipelines for high-quality deployments on public and hybrid cloud platforms.
 Strong problem solver with a focus on performance monitoring, cloud security, and promoting DevOps best practices.

 - Skilled in Azure DevOps, Jenkins, Kubernetes, Docker, GitHub, GitHub Actions, Ansible, and Terraform.
 - Proficient in scripting with Bash, Python, and PowerShell for automated infrastructure management.